-- installing custom configurations of the Red Hat® Enterprise Linux distribution - installing and configuring the RedHawkTM operating system - installing SBC-specific board support packages (BSPs) - installing NightStarTM RT application development tools - maintaining and reconfiguring an SBC's root file system - deploying root file system images onto target systems
+- installing custom configurations of the Red Hat® Enterprise Linux distribution - installing and configuring the RedHawkTM operating system - installing SBC-specific board support packages (BSPs) - installing NightStarTM RT application development tools - installing RedHawk and NightStar software updates - maintaining and reconfiguring an SBC's root file system - deploying root file system images onto target systems

 With Architect, you choose the Linux and application modules that will be installed with the RedHawk kernel.
-For example, select networking, web server, web browser, database, X server, minimal or all packages.
+For example, you can select all packages in categories such as Virtualization or a subset of the packages, for a minimal configuration.
 Architect allows the Linux file system to be customized and minimized for embedded applications using flash memories as small as 2 GB.